fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * `case... of...` expression.
   * Guards in a function declaration.
   * Pattern matching.
-    * How to pattern match on parts of the strings.
+    * How to pattern match on parts of the string?
 * Typeclasses (one parameter)
   * What are typeclasses?
   * Why do we use them?